 Osaka Rakugo: Comic Storytelling in Japan’s Cultural Heartland (manuscript recently completed).

-“Rakugo’s Negotiation of Militarism during the World War II Years” in Japan’s Asia-Pacific War as Lived and Remembered: New Interpretations.
+“Rakugo’s Negotiation of Militarism during the World War II Years” in Defamiliarizing Japan’s Asia-Pacific War.
 Edited by W. Puck Brecher and Michael Myers (forthcoming, University of Hawai‘i Press).

 “Spotlight – Popular Arts: Rakugo and Misemono” in A History of Japanese Theatre.
 Edited by Jonah Salz (Cambridge University Press, 2016).